-I have assigned Mr. Andrew Wallo, III, Deputy Director, Office of Nuclear Safety, Quality Assurance and Environment, Office of Health, Safety and Security, to be the Department's Responsible Manager for developing the Implementation Plan.
+I want to express my thanks for your staff's input on this revision and look forward to similar contributions as we revise the Department's Nuclear Safety Policy and implement the other actions described in the Implementation Plan.
+Mr. Andrew Wallo, Deputy Director, Office of Nuclear Safety, Quality Assurance and Environment, Office of Health, Safety and Security, is the Department's Responsible Manager for implementation of Recommendation 2009-1.
 He can be reached at (202) 586-4996.